denniszielke/phoenix/challenges.md

     - Apply the deployment file manually.
 2. Check the number of backend pods.
 K8s will take care to keep the number of available pods as specified.
     - Give it a try and kill some pods.
 They will be recreated.
-3. Add a VSTS release definition.
+3. Now let's automate all of this.
+Create a VSTS release definition.
 Make sure it
     - triggers when the build has finished
     - deploy your latest image created by the build definition with help of the deployment.yaml file.
 You can use the Azure CLI task to do this.
     - Use $(Build.BuildNumber) to apply the correct image.